-The Small Group Host Gatherings also offer continuing education for our community leaders.
-On Friday evening before Saturday's training, we have a special dinner for the community leaders, their spouses, and the keynote speaker.
-Then, during the Saturday morning elective workshops, the keynote speaker teaches a special session for the community leaders.
+The Small Group Host Gatherings also offer continuing education for our Community Leaders.
+On Friday evening before Saturday's training, we have a special dinner for the Community Leaders, their spouses, and the keynote speaker.
+Then, during the Saturday morning elective workshops, the keynote speaker teaches a special session for the Community Leaders.

-Through this Small Group Leadership Development Pathway we've seen our small group hosts follow God's lead and choose the road toward successful leadership.
+Through this Small Group Leadership Development Pathway we've seen our small group Hosts follow God's lead, overcome their fear of failure, and choose the road toward successful leadership.